Donors

 Emerging Markets (5%)

-US AGG Bonds (23%)
+US Core Bonds (23%)

-Short Term Fixed (40%)
+US Short Term Bonds (40%)

 Long Term Pool: Mirrors the Endowment investment strategy as closely as possible with the intention of maintaining assets within the pool for a longer time frame (over 5 years).
 The investment management fee for this pool is 0.18%.